Home

 Gerard Chatfield (1886-1962)

-Gerard Chatfield, born in Westport, Connecticut, was an employee of the Aeolian Company in New York, and from announcements of Pianola Concerts at Aeolian Hall in the New York Times, he appears to have been the Company's main Pianolist in the years leading up to the First World War.
+Gerard Chatfield, born in Westport, Connecticut, joined the Aeolian Company in New York in 1909, and was appointed Manager of the Concert Department four years later.
+From announcements of Pianola Concerts at Aeolian Hall in the New York Times, he appears to have been the Company's main Pianolist in the years leading up to the First World War.
 He must have been a good player, because he frequently accompanied singers and instrumentalists, and in late 1913 was the soloist in the Chopin F minor Piano Concerto, albeit accompanied by a second piano.
 He was called up in the First World War, and then during the 1920s he became National Program Director for NBC in New York, subsequently joining the J. Walter Thompson advertising agency.

 John Clapham